So you’ve heard keeping chickens as pets is a good idea – you get free breakfast, lots of laughs, and a new best friend to watch Netflix with.

 Something else to consider is whether your neighbors are on board if you decide to keep chickens as pets – ESPECIALLY if your local area has restrictions.
 Don’t be the guy that decides you’re smarter than city hall – the roads are paved with used-to-be chicken owners who had to get rid of their flocks because they didn’t follow town restrictions.

-If you’re planning to keep your chickens indoors, then it’s none of the neighbor’s business what you do – but keeping a hen instead of a rooster is a smart idea.
+If you’re planning to keep indoor pet chickens, then it’s none of the neighbor’s business what you do – but keeping a hen instead of a rooster is a smart idea.
 If your flock will live outdoors, though, you might want to clear it with the neighbors.

 Even if your town doesn’t have rules about chickens, a ticked off neighbor can still complain, that the city can “invent” rules at their convenience – yes, it’s happened.
 People have had whole legal battles and it’s taken months to keep the chickens they were allowed to legally own in the first place.
 Discretion is the better part of valor.